GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - To create the following instructions we used Ubuntu 14 Trusty.
 Some modifications may be necessary.

-- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the bottom instructions about configuring Nginx.
+- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring Nginx.

 - Gluu Server 3.x using OpenLDAP.

 - Redis-server for caching sessions.

-- JXplorer for editing LDAP.
+- JXplorer or a similar LDAP browser for editing LDAP.

-## Concept

-In this tutorial we are configuring multi-master replication with OpenLDAP through delta-syncrepl by creating an accesslog database and configuring synchronization with the slapd.conf file.
-The ldap.conf file for all the servers will allow the self-signed certs that Gluu creates and configuring the symas-openldap.conf to allow external connections for LDAP on ports 1636 and 636 (for SSL).
-There are also some additional steps that are required to persist Gluu functionality across servers.
-This is where a load-balancer/proxy is required.

 ## Instructions